wearelighthouse/devDependencies/README.md

 `npm run scriptname`

-You should check these [`scripts`](resources/package.json#L3) to find out how to build a given project as well as anyother useful tasks.
+You should check these [`scripts`](resources/package.json#L3) to find out how to build a given project as well as any other useful tasks.

 ## 3. `gulp`